Donald Trump Threatens His Political Opponents With Investigations During 45-Minute Rant On Sean Hannity Show

 “Really, it’s a coup, it’s spying, it’s everything you can imagine,” Trump said.

-“Early on, I used the word “wiretap,” and I put it in quotes, meaning surveillance, spying—you can sort of say whatever.
+“Early on, I used the word ‘wiretap,’ and I put it in quotes, meaning surveillance, spying—you can sort of say whatever.
 But that was a long time ago…two years ago, when I said that on a little bit of a hunch, and a little bit of wisdom, it blew up.
 Because maybe they thought I was wise to ’em and they were caught.”

 The 45 most outrageous lines from Donald Trump's rambling interview with Sean Hannity | Analysis by CNN's Chris Cillizza https://t.co/IDHk1Mklbf pic.twitter.com/UFq3ZY7Oj1